Back

 Market share

 AVOD usually generates lower revenues than SVOD.
-In 2022, AVOD revenues for TV series and movies were recorded at $41 billion .
+AVOD revenues for TV series and movies are projected to reach $68 billion by 2029.

 SVOD usually generates higher profit margins per thousand subscribers and represents the largest segment of the OTT market.
-SVOD revenues were recorded at $99 billion in 2022.
+SVOD revenues are projected to reach $127 billion by 2029.

 Barriers to entry